kaukana0/select/docu.md

     d.set("EU27_2020", 'European Union')
     d.set("GR", 'Greece')
     d.set("UG", 'Uganda')
-    d.set("CA", 'Canada')
+    d.set("CO", 'Cordovia')

     var groups = {"GR":{selectable:true,text:"Select all below"}}

     document.getElementById("selectCountry").data = [d, groups]
     // there will be a separation line after "Greece", with title "Select all below"
-    // it will have a checkbox - like a regular entry
+    // it will be clickable - like a regular (non group header) item

-Note: triggers invocation of callback.
+Note: triggers invocation of onSelected callback.

 ## getting selections